pemariano/pemariano/README.md

 ### Hey!
 I'm Pedro Mariano 👋

+- 📚 Bachelor of Science in Physics
-- 🔭 I’m currently working on initial conditions in relativistic heavy-ion collisions
+- 🔭 I’m currently working on Initial Conditions in Relativistic Heavy Ions Collisions
 - 🌱 I’m currently learning JavaScript and ROOT
 - 📫 How to reach me: pedro.mariano.mendes@usp.br